 Taiwan is currently facing issues such as shrinking population, aging society, low birth rates, and an imbalance in urban and rural development.
 In order to address these issues, the Taiwanese government has launched the Regional Revitalization Program.

 Every year, AmCham Taipei’s Corporate Social Responsibility Committee hosts a forum to enhance members’ understanding of topics relating to social programs and environmental concerns.
 To raise awareness about the Regional Revitalization Program, the committee held a forum entitled “Fostering Innovation through Community Development” at the Grand Hyatt Taipei on October 2.
-The event was sponsored by JTI Taiwan.

 This year experts from the Lovely Taiwan Foundation, Taichung Township Long-term Care Foundation, and Wu Wei Wu, a learning center for socially and economically disadvantaged children and teenagers in remote villages in Hualien County, were invited to discuss current trends regarding corporate social responsibility and how the private sector can help promote regional revitalization.